asHauptmann/asHauptmann.github.io/_pages/group.md

 {% include base_path %}

-Our research group in Computational Mathematics and Inverse Problems of the Research Unit of Mathematical Sciences, University of Oulu.
+Here you can find current and former members of our research group in Computational Mathematics and Inverse Problems.
+We are located within the Research Unit of Mathematical Sciences, University of Oulu.
-<br><br>
-Here you will find current and previous members.

 <font size="5">
 <b><u>Current members</u></b><br>